matthewjmink/grid-utils/README.md

 Follows [Bootstrap](http://getbootstrap.com/) v4 breakpoints and class naming conventions.

 ### No Bootstrap?
 This utility assumes you are using Bootstrap, but it's not necessary.
-If you are not using Bootstrap, you'll just need to import `_css-grid-config.scss` into your project, since it contains necessary replacements to mixins and variables.
+If you are not using Bootstrap, you'll just need to import `_grid-utils-config.scss` into your project, since it contains necessary replacements to mixins and variables.

 Usage
 ===